flavioespinoza/godash/README.md

 	"strings"
 )

-func Main() {
+func main() {

 	// Counting words
 	const (
-		words = "What's the most you ever lost on a coin toss?"
+		words = "How much wood would a woodchuck chuck if a woodchuck could chuck wood?
+A woodchuck would chuck as much wood as a woodchuck could chuck if a woodchuck could chuck wood."
 	)

 	var result map[string]int